Ignition Edge PLC to SCADA | PLC Tag Programming SCADA Tutorial CompactLogix Allen Bradley RSLogix

 Introduction

-Ignition is a powerful SCADA platform that goes beyond any other offering on the current market.
+Ignition is a powerful SCADA and MES platform that goes beyond any other offering on the current market.
 In the last tutorial [Found here: Installing Ignition Edge], we’ve installed Ignition Edge onto a Raspberry Pi.
 Ignition Edge is a compact version of Ignition, uses less resources & has slightly reduced capabilities.
 However, it’s still extremely powerful and can run on something as simple as a Raspberry Pi.

 Once Ignition is deployed onto a computer or Raspberry Pi, it’s possible to access the gateway through the local IP address: http://localhost:8088/.
 If you’re planning to access the gateway remotely, it should be available through the IP address of the machine Ignition was installed on.
 In our case, on a local network, we access Ignition through the IP set on my PI: http://192.168.1.6:8088/.